We offer a number of different ways for you to join the club or renew your membership. Choose the one best suited to you.

 The conventions, now called Meets, continue to grow and to be moved around the country.
 The 1980 AMGBA National Convention was held in Glens Falls, New York.
 The organization's growth and success led to renting the world famous Indianapolis 500 Motor Speedway in 1981 for that year's AMGBA National Convention.

 In 1982, the AMGBA held its first National Convention outside the USA in Kingston, Ontario, Canada.
-1982 also saw a change in officers as Margie Johnson became the Secretary and the AMGBA opened an office for storage, work area and a telephone answering service, which is still the same setup that exists today.
+1982 also saw a change in officers as Margie Johnson (now Margie Springer) became the Secretary and the AMGBA opened an office for storage, work area and a telephone answering service.

 In 1983, the AMGBA went west for the first time in Lake Tahoe, California-Nevada.
 Toward the end of 1983, Steve Glochowsky started working at a new job that consumed much of his spare time.
 I assumed most of the duties of running the club and became President in 1984 with Bruce Magers as Vice-President.

 In 1984 we went west again and held our national convention in Boulder, Colorado.
 In 1985, the AMGBA held two conventions in Santa Barbara, California and Abingdon, Illinois.
 In 1986, we visited Texas during its 150-year anniversary in San Antonio, Texas and in 1987 we visited the Saratoga Springs area of beautiful upstate New York.
 In 1988, the convention site was Kansas City, Missouri.
 In 1989, we visited the Great Northwest part of our country in Springfield, Oregon.
 In 1990 the convention was held in Atlanta, Georgia, which was a first for the Southeast portion of the country.
 In 1991 we returned to the site of our first convention in Chicago and in 1992, we returned to the West Coast to the beautiful San Francisco Bay area in Palo Alto, California.